European Union Ready to Scrap DST

 Countries Decide Their Time

-Under the new directive, each Member State will have to decide until April 2020 to decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”
+Under the new directive, each Member State will have until April 2020 to decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”

 DST Unpopular in the EU

 In a 2018 public survey, more than 80% of 4.6 million respondents voted to put an end to seasonal clock changes.